AlphaBrate/popupjs/readme.md

-# PopupJS
+# Popup JS

-PopupJS is a lightweight JavaScript library that provides a simple way to create alerts for your web application.
+Popup.js is a lightweight JavaScript library that provides a simple way to create alerts for your web application.
 It's easy to use and customize and works well with modern web browsers.

 > [!NOTE]
 > Visit [this page](https://alphabrate.github.io/popupjs/code/showcase/) for sample.

 ## Features